Navigate to Sitemap

 With all the recent cyber attacks, business owners need to make an assessment of the tools in place that can limit exposure to cyber attacks.
 It may also be worth hiring an outside consultant to give you a detailed analysis of your business’ overall risk assessment.
 You may be surprised at the vulnerabilities you might find.
 Once you know and understand where you need to focus, you can begin to take necessary steps to improve.

-The idea here is simple; don’t be predictable with your passwords.
+Don't be predictable with your passwords.
 Avoid birthdays, pet names and simple passwords like 12345.
 It is also important to change passwords at least three times a year.
 Because friendly theft – theft by someone the victim knows – is the most common type of identity theft or fraud, don’t share your passwords with family members and be mindful of who has access to your personal information.

 If you believe you or your business has been a victim of fraud, contact your financial institution as quickly as possible to help prevent any financial losses.
 Feel free to contact our business services team and we will be happy to help you make informed cyber security decisions.